 What to drink

 Unless you specify otherwise, the beer you get in a bar will be starköl (also referred to as storstark), with an alcohol content of 5.6 percent by volume.
 Low-alcohol beers are available for sale in supermarkets.
-Wine in restaurants is pricey; a bottle will set you back something like 300kr, and a glass around 65kr.
+Wine in restaurants is pricey; a bottle will set you back something like 300kr, and a glass around 75kr.
 It’s also worth trying the akvavit or schnapps, which is made from potatoes, served ice-cold in tiny shots and washed down with beer.
+It comes in dozens of weird and wonderful flavours, from lemon to cumin-and-dill.
 If you’re in Sweden at Christmas, don’t go home without having sampled glögg: mulled red wine with cloves, cinnamon, sugar and more than a shot of akvavit.

 Where to drink